Appsec Knowledge Center

 It’s no surprise that the GitLab survey reports that “security requirements” are one of the Top 8 challenges of all developers today.

-Changing the Culture
+Changing The Culture

 Today, a DevSecOps (development, security, and operations) organizational shift aims to bring both the thinking and actions of development and security teams together.
 The idea is that security is a shared responsibility, and is built into every stage of the process from beginning to end.
 By taking a few incremental steps, AppSec executives can lead the way to a healthier relationship between the two teams, improving communication, transparency, and collaboration between all teams.

 The logical next step is onboarding an effective SAST tool that works with developers, not against them.
 This technology will sync up with the tools, systems, and workflows that developers are already using.
 It will automate many of the processes in code testing to the vulnerabilities that matter to a specific application and company.
 SAST tools have a reputation for creating excess “noise,” leading to “cry wolf” alerts or flagging vulnerabilities that present very little danger to a company.
-Today, advanced features help to drastically filter out these time-wasters so AppSec and development teams can focus on the vulnerabilities that matter. this video to learn more about how SAST tools can help to build trust
+Today, advanced features help to drastically filter out these time-wasters so AppSec and development teams can focus on the vulnerabilities that matter. this video to learn more about how SAST tools can help to build trust.

-Finding the Right SAST Solution
+Finding The Right SAST Solution

 Today, advanced automation has helped SAST software integrate effortlessly with existing development and application release orchestration tools.
 This spares developers an intense learning curve and saves them time.
 Most of all, they come to trust that the technology works the way it is supposed to.